mk990/aquatone/README.md

 ### Specifying ports to scan

 Be default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
-You can change this to your own list of ports with the `-ports` flag:
+You can change this to your own list of ports with the `--ports` or `-p` flag:

-    $ cat hosts.txt | aquatone -ports 80,443,3000,3001
+    $ cat hosts.txt | aquatone --ports 80,443,3000,3001

 Aquatone also supports aliases of built-in port lists to make it easier for you: